What’s a Coach??? Good question.

 - What would this partnership look like?
 How exactly would we work together to accomplish what I need to accomplish?

 - What would an individual session look like?
-How, where and when would we meet – face-to-face meetings, telephone, or electronic mail?
+How, where and when would we meet – face-to-face meetings, telephone, SKYPE or email?
 What happens if I miss a session?

 - How much will it cost?
 What is the method of payment (check, credit card)?
 Can I access my health insurance to pay for coaching?
 Does the coach have a sliding fee scale?